atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 For example: [aws-account1+master@acme.com](mailto:aws-account1+master@acme.com) and [aws-account1+audit@acme.com](mailto:aws-account1+audit@acme.com) will be treated as unique addresses in AWS but your mail system may deliver the mail to the same [aws-account1@acme.com](mailto:aws-account1@acme.com) email address.

-### Role of the AWS Account Root User Email Addresses
-...To Do - state the role of the email addresses... i.e. are notifications sent to them? root access is covered int he next section...

 ### Controlling Access to Root User Email Accounts
 Since the email address associated with an AWS account is used as the [root user login for the account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html), anyone with access to that email account will have access to password reset process for the account.